My mother is in a nursing home. Does the woman who is acting as an agent under my mother's medical power of attorney have any...Read more

 Power of Attorney After Death

 That being said, a power of attorney expires upon your death.
 So, if you have entrusted a particular person with carrying out certain functions on your behalf while you were alive, those abilities cease when you pass away.

 If you wish for the same person to continue handling your affairs after you die, you would need to specify they serve as the executor or personal representative of your will or trustee of your trust.

 If you are concerned about maintaining continuity or making sure a particular person oversees your affairs upon your passing, be sure speak with an estate planning attorney.
 Every person’s situation and needs are different, and state laws also vary.
-Connect with your estate planner to help you understand your local laws and tailor an estate plan that meets your needs.
+A professional in your area can help you understand your local laws and tailor an estate plan that meets your needs.